ab-projects/windows-10-post/README.md

-# windows-10-post

-Windows 10 Post Install
+# Windows 10 Post Install

-This is based on https://gist.github.com/jessfraz/7c319b046daa101a4aaef937a20ff41f

-At the moment this is targeted at *Windows 10 Professional build 17763 German x64
+At the moment this is targeted at *Windows 10 Professional build 17763 German x64*.

+Before any script can be run, you need (in an elevated PowerShell) to `Set-ExecutionPolicy RemoteSigned` and accept with `A` and <kbd>Enter</kbd>.